eesmer/DebianDC/Documentation/decisions/0004-disable-suspend-hibernate.md

 # ADR-0004: Disabling Suspend and Hibernate in DebianDC

 ## Status
+Historical Record
-Superseded by ADR-0005 (Selection of SLiM as Login Manager)
+Superseded by ADR- (Selection of SLiM as Login Manager)

 ## Context